oneapi-src/oneDNN/doc/legal_information.md

 # Trademark Information

-Intel, the Intel logo, Arc, Intel Atom, Intel Core, Intel Xeon Phi, Iris, OpenVINO, the OpenVINO logo, Pentium, VTune, and Xeon are trademarks of Intel Corporation or its subsidiaries.
+Intel, the Intel logo, Arc, Intel Atom, Intel Core, Iris, OpenVINO, the OpenVINO logo, Pentium, VTune, and Xeon are trademarks of Intel Corporation or its subsidiaries.